-- 1. The enciphered secret key is encrypted with a second layer using a volatile environment key built with device collected data and a salt generated randomly. - 2.
-The double enciphered secret key is then encrypted with a third layer using a key derived from the master key MK (asset B3) and a salt generated randomly. - 3.
+- 1. The enciphered secret key is encrypted using a volatile environment key. - 2.
+The double enciphered secret key is then encrypted with a key derived from the master key. - 3.
 The data is natively protected by the segregation of mobile execution environment managed by the operating system that prevents an application to access to the data of another application.

 In case of multi-authentication mode upgrade, the first security layer provided by the Pin-derived key is replaced by a wrap key.
-The wrap key is stored in the persistent memory encrypted:
+The wrap key is stored in the persistent memory encrypted.